The Plaster of Thought-Walls (Translated)

 The Plague,

-The Fall, upon receiving the Nobel Prize for Literature in 1957, first gratefully remembered his mother,
+and The Fall—upon receiving the Nobel Prize for Literature in 1957, first remembered his mother with deep gratitude,

-and then expressed his thanks to his primary school teacher.
-Reading the letter below, one’s head bows in reverence for both the literary genius and the human being that was this great writer.
+then immediately thanked his elementary school teacher.
+Reading the letter below, one’s head bows in reverence to both the literary genius and the human being that was this great writer.
 I was similarly moved when I read A.P.J.
 Abdul Kalam’s expressions of gratitude toward his teachers.
-Let my head bow at the dust of your feet………….
+May my head bow before the dust of your feet………….

 19November 1957